PaninoCode/panino.dev/README.md

 ## Contributing

-I'm not really looking for help with coding right now, but if you like what I'm making you are welcome to support me through my [Ko-fi page](https://ko-fi.com/PaninoCode) or [Neocities profile](https://neocities.org/site/paninodev)
+I'm not really looking for help with coding right now, but if you like what I'm making you are welcome to support me through my <a href="https://ko-fi.com/PaninoCode" target="_blank">Ko-fi page</a> or <a href="https://neocities.org/site/paninodev" target="_blank">Neocities profile</a>